Steve Ferrone: Musical career

 Ferrone played with the band Bloodstone, appearing on their 1975 album Riddle of the Sphinx.
 He then began playing with Brian Auger's band Oblivion Express, which had previously featured drummer Robbie McIntosh.

-McIntosh later joined the Average White Band and had just released their first number one album when McIntosh died of a heroin overdose.
+McIntosh later joined the Average White Band, but just after releasing their first number-one album, he died of a heroin overdose.
 Ferrone was asked to join AWB in his place and stayed with them for the next eight years, recording and playing concert tours to support several hit albums, until AWB broke up in 1982.

-Since appearing on Chaka Khan's 1978 debut album, he went on to play on most of her subsequent albums in the 80s, including "Naughty" with former AWB band member Hamish Stuart.
+Since appearing on Chaka Khan's 1978 debut album, Ferrone went on to play on most of her subsequent albums in the 80s, including "Naughty" with former AWB band member Hamish Stuart.
 In 1985, Ferrone joined the Saturday Night Live house band and was there for the 1985–86 season.
-He contributed as session drummer for Duran Duran on the Notorious, Duran Duran, and Thank You albums.
+He contributed as session drummer for Duran Duran on the Notorious, Big Thing, Duran Duran, and Thank You albums.
 He also toured with Duran Duran on the Strange Behaviour Tour in support of Notorious.
 He also toured and recorded with Eric Clapton from 1986 to 1992.
 During rehearsals in London for the George Harrison tour, he played drums for Duran Duran at Abbey Road Studios and recorded "Ordinary World."
 In 1991, Ferrone played drums on the George Harrison tour in Japan including three nights at the Tokyo Dome.

-Ferrone has also appeared on recordings by Eric Clapton, Bee Gees, Scritti Politti, Brian May, Anita Baker, George Benson, Jonathan Butler, Cyndi Lauper, Bryan Ferry, Climie Fisher, Christine McVie, Peter Frampton, Jeff Golub, Rick James, Whitney Houston, Chaka Khan, Freddie King, Tracy Chapman, Pat Metheny, Marcus Miller, Steve Winwood, Michael W. Smith, Morrissey–Mullen, Dick Morrissey, Jeffrey Osborne, Paul Simon, Alan Frew, Laura Pausini, Bernie Worrell, Al Jarreau, Michael Jackson and Jaco Pastorius.

-Ferrone substituted for Joey Kramer of Aerosmith during pre-production of the band's album Nine Lives while Kramer was grieving the loss of his father.

-Ferrone met guitarist Mike Campbell of Tom Petty and the Heartbreakers when the two played a show with George Harrison as part of his Hara and the Hijack band at Royal Albert Hall.
+Ferrone met guitarist Mike Campbell of Tom Petty and the Heartbreakers when the two played a show with George Harrison as part of his Hari and the Hijack band at Royal Albert Hall.
 He became the band's full-time drummer after the departure of original drummer Stan Lynch in 1994.
 Ferrone's first album with the band was Tom Petty's second solo outing Wildflowers, released that same year.
 His first live performance as a member of the Heartbreakers was in Louisville, Kentucky on 28 February 1995.